 Following are samples of internship Web sites.
 Finding an internship on one of these Web sites does not mean that it is approved as a Metropolitan State internship for academic credit.
 You must complete the university's internship approval process before the internship is officially approved.

-- Career Link - Internship Opportunities for Metropolitan State University students.
+- HandShake - Internship Opportunities for Metropolitan State University students.

 - Augustana Care - Our structured program is staffed by an interdisciplinary team focusing on rehabilitative therapies.
 We offer physical, occupational and speech therapy.
 Regular visits form a dietician, audiologist, music therapist, craft specialist and community volunteers ensure an environment that promotes healthy living and personal independence.

 - Chicano Latino Affairs Council (CLAC) - A statewide government agency created by the legislature in 1978.
 The primary mission of CLAC is to advise the governor and the state legislature on the issues of importance to Minnesota's Chicano Latino community.

 - Fraser Community Services - Nonprofit serving children and adults with special needs.